Project Type:Student Design Competition CHI 2018 submission

 Moving to college is a tough transition for students: increased workload, social pressure, and no more home-cooked meals.
 Of all these factors, students undermine the importance of balanced, healthy meals.
-While on-campus meal plans aim to provide students with a variety of food choices, a freshman on average “gain weight 5.5 times greater” than the general population (Mihalopoulos et al., 2008).
+While on-campus meal plans aim to provide students with a variety of food choices, a freshman on average can gain weight 5X greater than the general population.

 Research and User Interviews